Who's on First? in live-action TV.

-- The Noh theater sketch, in which Mike Nelson drives the robots crazy by stating that he likes Noh theater while also liking all kinds of Japanese theater.
+- The Noh theater sketch from "Invasion of the Neptune Men", in which Mike Nelson drives the robots crazy by stating that he likes Noh theater while also liking all kinds of Japanese theater.
 Another example: "Will you tell me the name of your favorite form of Japanese theater?"
 "Yes!
 Noh!"
 (Mike reveals at the end of the sketch that he was doing it all on purpose; Gypsy is the only one who got the joke.)

-- In the Werewolf episode, Tom Servo's reaction to the title of the movie appearing onscreen is to quip "I dunno, you had him last!"
-Crow is unamused, but Mike thought it was Actually Pretty Funny.
+- In "Werewolf", Tom Servo's reaction to the title of the movie appearing onscreen is to quip "I dunno, you had him last!"
+Crow is unamused, but Mike thinks that it's Actually Pretty Funny.